-Amy Small is executive vice president, executive director of Institutional Custody at UMB Bank.
-Since joining UMB in fall 2018, she has been hard at work leading UMB’s global custodial services.
+Amy Small is executive director of Institutional Custody and Institutional Banking Operations at UMB Bank.
+Since joining UMB in 2018, she has been hard at work leading the growth of UMB’s custody services.
 In the following Q&A, Amy opens up about her career, vision for her team, and how she spends time outside of the office.

 Q: How did your background lead you to the UMB Institutional Custody team?

-One word that will likely resonate when combing through my career history is “growing.”
-I started at DST Systems in 2000, and in my 18 years there, I grew from an entry-level representative to the director of operations, spanning various areas including client relationship management, finance, regulatory and financial control—while growing their alternative investment book of business from scratch.
+One word that will likely resonate when combing through my career history is “growth.”
+I started at DST Systems in 2000, and in my 18 years there, I grew from an entry-level representative to the director of operations, spanning various areas including client relationship management, finance, regulatory and financial control—while working with the team to build their alternative investment book of business from scratch.
 I then became DST Pharmacy Solutions’ director of pharmacy funding and disbursements before joining UMB.

 Along the way, I became very familiar with UMB.
-In fact, I was a client of UMB’s and always loved the people I worked with.
+In fact, I have been a client of UMB both personally and professionally for over 20 years.
+As a client of UMB’s, I always received outstanding service and loved the people I worked with.
 I thought that maybe I had just lucked out by having top-notch client relationship managers.
 Upon joining UMB, I’ve learned it’s really the company-wide culture.

 Q: How have you seen the industry evolve during your career, and what are some of the challenges for the future?

-Like many other industries, technology has transformed everything.
-Today, if something isn’t electronic, it’s at a large disadvantage, and in some cases, may even be useless.
+Like many other industries, technology has transformed everything in institutional custody.
+Today, if something isn’t digital, it’s at a large disadvantage, and in some cases, may even be useless.
 Not only does technology help make things easier for us, but smaller teams are now able to manage far greater volumes.

 Q: What are the pillars of success for your team?

-I’ve witnessed technology completely transform the industry, so I want to ensure UMB’s custody group is equipped with the technology solutions that meet our needs both internally and for clients.
+I’ve witnessed technology completely transform the industry, so I want to ensure my teams are equipped with the technology solutions that meet our needs both internally and for clients.
 The best way for our team to succeed is through continuous innovation, which includes not only technology, but also an environment that embraces change and evolution.

 Q: What are some of your favorite things to do outside of the office?